 SAGA Fellows earn pay for every hour worked.
-In Chicago, Fellows earn $13.68 per hour and work a 37.5 hour workweek, with an extra half-hour per day allotted for lunch.
+In Chicago, Fellows earn $13.68 per hour and work an approximately 37.5 hour workweek, with an extra half-hour per day allotted for lunch.
 Those who work a full school year, plus training, will earn approximately $19,500 for the service term.
-Over 10 months, Fellows receive 40 hours of sick leave and 15 hours of personal leave (7.5 per semester).
+Over 10 months, Fellows receive 7 days of paid time off.
 Fellows do not work on federal holidays, during school vacations, or on snow days.
-Sick leave, personal leave, federal holidays, and school vacation days total about 30 days off by the end of June.
 Health and dental benefits are available to those who need access.
 In addition, every SAGA Fellow receives intensive on-site professional development and training on effective instructional techniques and student behavior management.
 There is a genuine opportunity for advancement within the organization after the program ends in June.

 Equal Employment Opportunity/Non-Discrimination Policy